hm-lang/core/proposals/intro.md

 greetings(Times: 5, Say: "Hey", To: "Sam")
 ```

-Note that you can define the function arguments as reassignable (with `;`) or
+Note that you can define the function arguments as mutable (with `;`) or
-non-reassignable (with `:`) but that does **not** change the type of function.
+immutable (with `:`) but that does **not** change the type of function.
-Whether the variables can be reassigned inside the function does not matter
+Whether the variables can be mutated inside the function does not matter
 to the interface between function and caller.

 ```